rwtechwiki/rwtechwiki.github.io/content/Movement/slideinstantspin.md

 This [[flip]] variant is produced by pressing backwards and jump on tick 3 of a [[slide]].

 ## Notes
 Due to the slide not fully starting, [[jumpstore]] does not interfere with this move.
 Sispin is one of the moves that apply [[rollcounter]].
+Due to the jump variable being set to 0 upon doing this tech it is impossible to jump store it.

 ## Performed fro
 [[slide]]